 Moore knows what he’s talking about.
 He started out his college experience at a two-year college and went on to be an honors student at the Johns Hopkins University, a Rhodes Scholar, an Army officer, an international banker and the founder of BridgeEdU, a company that helps in the transition from high school to college.

 As we start this new calendar year, our Waubonsee team is committed to helping students get the momentum they need to finish their freshman- and sophomore-years and move on to a four-year institution or complete the two-year degree that they need to enter the workforce in their chosen profession.
 Whatever your educational goals may be, the variety of academic support services at Waubonsee will help you make it happen.
 Our dedicated faculty are just the beginning when it comes to offering academic support; our staff members throughout all departments are equally committed to helping you reach your full potential.
-Waubonsee students have access to free walk-in or online tutoring, assistance with accommodations through the Access Center for Disability Resources, as well as a Counseling, Advising and Transfer Center with advice for transferring to a four-year college, career planning, and personal counseling.
+Waubonsee students have access to free walk-in or online tutoring, assistance with accommodations through the Access Center for Disability Resources, as well as Academic and Career Advising with advice for transferring to a four-year college, career planning, and personal counseling.